Edward Henry Cooper: Parliament

 As an MP for the county, Edward Henry was the last of six Cooper landlords of Markree to hold the seat.
 His predecessors had been MPs for County Sligo for all but 23 of the years 1719 to 1841.
-In the 18th century Joshua Cooper and his son Joshua II had sat for Sligo County in the pre-union Parliament of Ireland.
+In the 18th century Joshua Cooper and his son Joshua II had sat for County Sligo in the pre-union Irish House of Commons.